Yishuv: History

 There were Arab riots throughout 1920–21 in opposition to the Balfour Declaration.
 The Arabs tried to show the British the instability of Palestine and that a Jewish homeland was ungovernable.
-Riots increased in 1929 after the fourth Aliyah – 133 Jews were killed by Arab mobs during the 1929 riots.
-The Arabs claimed that Jewish immigration and land purchases were displacing them and taking their jobs away.
+Riots increased in 1929 after the fourth Aliyah – 133 Jews were killed by Arab mobs during the 1929 Palestine riots.
+Arabs claimed that Jewish immigration and land purchases were displacing them and taking their jobs away.
 These riots were also instigated by false rumours that the Jews were planning on building a synagogue near the Western Wall.
 These riots led to the evacuation of Hebron's indigenous – largely non-Zionist – Jewish population.
+The Sursock Purchases led to the eviction of around nine thousands Palestinian Arab tenant farmers.
+They became a focus of the Shaw Commission search for causes of the riots.
+The 1936 Arab general strike against British colonial rule and its support for Zionism led to the Peel Commission, which recommended the partition of Palestine, leading to the peasant-led 1936–1939 Arab revolt in Palestine also known as the Palestinian Revolt.